-It’s like the gown designers all got together with a list of my shortcomings and decided all the gowns that were going to be in for this century would accentuate all the wrong things.
+It’s like the gown designers all got together with a list of my shortcomings and decided all the gowns that were going to be in for this century would accentuate all the wrong things in just me.

 “I guess you won’t be wanting to try on this one” Bloomie’s Salesperson said, holding up a fire engine red number with peek-a-boo cutouts that I instinctively knew would line up with my under-boobs.

 “Good guess,” I said.
 “Nor the one where my backfat pops out of the giant holes in the lace.”